digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/lifecycling/callable-bond.rst

 sample instrument.
 :ref:`Callable bonds <module-daml-finance-instrument-bond-callable-instrument-83330>` pay coupons as
 long as the bond has not been called by the issuer.
-The :doc:`Bond Extension tutorial <../../instruments/bond-extension>` describes this instrument in more detail.
+The :doc:`Bond Instrument packages <../../instruments/bond-instrument>` page describes this instrument in more detail.
 Here, we briefly show how to create the bond instrument using a factory:

 .. literalinclude:: ../../finance-lifecycling/daml/Scripts/CallableBond.daml
   :language: daml